 Expect The Best: It might seem like stating the obvious, but expecting the best from everyone is the most effective way to overcome the Golem effect.
 The easiest way to do this is to apply the Pygmalion effect, simply believing the best of your students, mentees, and subordinates.

 The Golem effect results from believing and expecting the worst from people usually under your authority.
-The best way to prevent it from taking root in your thought life is that the effect can have drastic consequences that could last a lifetime.
-The only way to negate the effect of Golem is to believe the exact opposite, which is known as the Pygmalion effect.
+The best way to prevent it from taking root in your thought life is the knowledge that the Golem effect can have drastic consequences that could last a lifetime.
+The only way to negate the effect of Golem is to believe the exact opposite, of what the Golem effect stands for, which is known as the Pygmalion effect.

 You may also like: